ujnak/apex-podman-setup/README.md

-grant pyqadmin            to <schema> -- for OML4Py grant rqadmin             to <schema> -- for OML4R grant oml_developer       to <schema> -- for ADB
+grant pyqadmin            to <schema> -- for OML4Py grant rqadmin             to <schema> -- for OML4R grant oml_developer       to <schema> -- for ADB grant execute on ctx_ddl  to <schema> -- to support text analysis
 ```

 ## verify installaing